What we believe determines what we value, and what we value defines how we live. Scripture-based core values are the key to successful Kingdom living.

 Remember, Repent, Return, by Dr. Gary M. Benedict

 Keep in Step with the Spirit, by John Soper

 Art Lohman combines his passion for God and love for speed to build relevant relationships on the motorcycle racing circuit.Watch Sport Bike Racers

 Art Lohman talks about the trials of racers’ lives and how they can find hope in Christ.Watch Trials of Racer’s Lives

 Achieving God’s purposes means taking faith-filled risks.
 This always involves change.

 For more than a century, Alliance workers have braved harsh and dangerous territory—often at great personal risk—to take the good news of Jesus to a lost world.
 These workers experienced this Alliance Core Value—“Achieving God’s purposes means taking faith-filled risks.
 This always involves change.”
 Because of the selfless dedication of Alliance workers who were willing to lay down their lives for the gospel, entire people groups now know Jesus.

 How have Alliance Core Values changed your life?
 What does it look like to live these values day to day?
 Share your thoughts here.

-- Lost People Matter to God by Andrew/Esther Schaeffer
+- The Power of the Word of God by Andrew/Esther Schaeffer

 Do you have a Question?
 Ask the Community